FAQ – Georgia Fee Artist | Writer Residency

 Are the dates of the residency flexible?

-No. The residency may only take place during the months specified in our announcements.
+No. The residency may only take place during the months of June and July, or July and August.

 Do you need written recommendations or just contact details from my references?